robang74/tinycore-editor/README.txt

 ###############################################################################

 	./make.sh download
-[1]	./make.sh busybox
+[1]-->	./make.sh busybox
 	./make.sh qemu-test iso
 	./make.sh clean image 8GB qemu 8GB ssh

+[1] This target do not compile anymore busybox but expand an pre-saved archive.
+    However, you can decide to compile the busybox following the instructions in the following list at point 16 but then you should do into a TC system.

+    IN FACT,

-[1] if your system libraries are incompatible with those included into TinyCore
-    the virtual machine will fail to boot.
+    if your system libraries are incompatible with those included into TinyCore the virtual machine will fail to boot.
 In such a case remove the rootfs.gz and repeat the sequence from the start without busybox start.
 Then you can create a rootfs.gz including the customised busybox enabling develop git